 What is organic farming?

-Strict regulations, known as ‘standards’, define what organic farmers can and cannot do – and place a strong emphasis on the protection of wildlife and the environment.
+Strict regulations, known as ‘organic standards’, define what organic farmers can and cannot do – and place a strong emphasis on the protection of wildlife and the environment.

 Organic farming methods offer the best, currently available, practical model for addressing climate-friendly food production.
 This is because it is less dependent on oil-based fertilisers and pesticides and confers resilience in the face of climatic extremes.
 It also stores higher levels of carbon in the soil, and as a result if organic farming was common practice in the UK, we could offset at least 23% of agriculture's current greenhouse emissions.